 Choosing a specific goal for each block of time and then taking a break afterwards is a great way to make headway in a sewing project but still be kind to your body and mind.

 RELATED: Click HERE to learn how you can de-stress during your breaks.

 It’s All About Right Angles

 You need to make sure of the following:

 - that the height of your cutting table is just perfect for YOU;

 - that your chair of choice is supportive of YOUR lower back; and

 - that the table on which your sewing machine sits is also at an appropriate height for YOU.

-The word YOU is the most important consideration in the previous statements.
+The word YOU and YOUR are the most important considerations in the previous statements.